 The Ibaraki coastline

 The Oarai and Hitachinaka area, which sits right on the ocean, is home to some fantastic beaches.
 Located near Hitachi Seaside Park, Ajihaura Beach is a pristine beach with gentle waves.
-It boasts excellent views and a pier at one end where you can watch the waves crash against the rocks.
+It boasts excellent views and features a pier at one end where you can watch the waves crash against the rocks.

 Oarai Sun Beach is a stretch of white sand beach perfect for sunbathing, swimming, and surfing.
 It is the biggest single beach in the Kanto area, stretching from a fishing port in the north to picturesque bluffs to the south.
 The water here is shallow; hence, it is great for wading and water sports.

 Aqua World Ibaraki, the shark capital